raei-2748/hirm-research/docs/phase6_diagnostics.md

 the diagnostics in one pass.

 Both entry points replay the saved model on held-out probe batches and write a JSONL file with all metrics to the requested directory.
+Set `diagnostics.enabled=false` in a config to skip these diagnostics during sweeps;
+pass `--force` to the scripts to override the flag when needed.

 Each JSONL line now includes richer metadata for downstream analytics: